Facebook shares break $45 for first time since 2012 IPO

 The top trade on Facebook on Wednesday was a 10,250-lot of September $39 strike puts, which were bought for 7 cents per contract as a new position.
 The contract, which is out-of-the-money, expires at the end of next week and would be profitable if shares fall below $38.93, Ruffy said.

-(Reporting by Gerry Shih and Alexei Oreskovic in San Francisco, with additional reporting by Doris Frankel in Chicago; Editing by Richard Chang)
+(Reporting by Gerry Shih and Doris Frankel in Chicago; Editing by Richard Chang)